A documentary about Black female representation through the history of Barbie.

 In 1955, Beulah Mae Mitchell, age 17, began 45 years of employment at Mattel, watching the company grow rich from a White doll for which—for two decades–there was no Black counterpart.
 Over decades, Beulah Mae and her Black female co-workers repeatedly called for a Barbie that looked like them.
 As one commentator wrote: “It seemed that Barbie could be anything or anyone she wanted—doctor or diva, bride or bombshell, princess or president.
 She could be anything and succeed, except Black.”

-This film will powerfully reveal the impact for Black girls and women when inclusivity is only important when bottom lines are at stake.
+This film will reveal how inclusivity has often only been implemented to generate profits and how that impacts the lives of Black women and girls.
 Through the story of Black Barbie, this film will ask: what is the price Black women and girls pay at the expense of that bottom line?

 BLACK BARBIE is part of a broader movement to increase understanding of the importance of representation for Black women.
 As is too often overlooked, because they belong to two minority groups, Black Women tend to fall through the cracks in arguments and studies about representation.
 To address this problem, many Black female cultural producers like me are leveraging as much power as we can to create change, both on screens and elsewhere in the world of media and representation.
 Responding to the Barbie produced in her image in 2015, Ava DuVernay commented: ‘Spielberg had a super-8 camera when he was little.
 I had a doll.’
 This film addresses what’s at stake for Black girls and women at the expense of the bottom line.